 Located in the heart of downtown Bayfield, WI @ 104 Rittenhouse Avenue.
-Check out our artists below!
+We have a fantastic selection of art and gifts.

 With a style aptly coined Sophisticated Fun, I delight in capturing the moments of life’s minutia in my fashion & lifestyle illustration.
 My hallmark?
 Keeping my visual stories fresh, invigorating and memorable with a dash of wit.